-This is something that most job applicants struggle with, not just NQTs.
-Structuring your answers allows you to answer concisely each time.
-Without running the risk of forgetting the question, going off on a tangent or not answering the question adequately.
+This is something that most job applicants struggle with, not just Newly Qualified Teachers (NQTs).
+Structuring your answers allows you to answer concisely each time without running the risk of forgetting the question, going off on a tangent or not answering the question adequately.

-By structuring your answers using the STAR method, you will find you are able to fully answer the questions asked.
+By structuring your answers to Teacher interview questions using the STAR method, you will find you are able to fully answer the questions asked.
 It works like this:

 - Situation – What’s the context?

 - Task – What were you asked to do?